keshorerode/Data_scrapping/README.md

 ## Usage

 1.  **Prepare URL List**:
     Ensure you have a file named `erode_hotels.txt` in the script directory (e.g., `erode zom/`).
-Add the Zomato restaurant URLs you want to scrape, one per line.
+Add the zom restaurant URLs you want to scrape, one per line.

 2.  **Run the Script**:
     Navigate to the directory containing the script and run it: